duarteocarmo/duarteocarmo.com/content/posts/3-great-app-idea.markdown

 * What blocks are critical for your product to take shape?

-**Bottom Line.** The mind maps, mockups, and answers from the discovery questions above will help you to build, block by block.
+**Bottom Line.** The mind maps, mock-ups, and answers from the discovery questions above will help you to build, block by block.
 Completing the steps outlined above will not only make your idea easier to communicate but can potentially save you time, time that can be extremely valuable in the long run.

 Developers and designers are used to working with business goals and ideas and making them into a reality.
 However, the pre-meeting planning depends on how far you are willing to go to have your idea outlined.
 The effort put into clearly defining your scope of work and refining your idea will help make your vision easier to understand and accelerate the process of development.